Our vision…to be an excellent Christian primary school at the heart of the community where we inspire, excite and enable all to achieve.

 At Wateringbury CE Primary School, we believe in investing in the highest calibre staff to teach and support all of our pupils.
 For this reason, 77% of our Pupil Premium allocation goes towards staffing which ensure that small group support and 1:1 work with pupils is possible.
 We invest in 3 full-time staff members in the Early Years which demonstrates the importance we place on supporting our children’s needs from the outset and addressing the speech & language and vocabulary deficits in our new intake.

 Our timetable is arranged so that all pupils are taught maths, English, phonics, Guided Reading and spelling during the morning.
 No child is pulled out of our core curriculum.

-Our daily timetable is arranged so that all pupils are taught maths, English, phonics, Guided Reading and spelling during the morning.
-Interventions take place during the afternoon so children do not miss any of the core morning curriculum.
-Additional support is targeted at the pupils who require it, whilst ensuring all children participate in a full and balanced wider curriculum.
-Early recognition of difficulties and immediate targeted support is our model.
+Interventions take place during the afternoon where additional support is targeted at the pupils who require it, whilst ensuring all children also participate in a full and balanced wider curriculum.
+Early awareness of difficulties and immediate support is our model.
+Pupil Premium conferences are held regularly between teachers and pupils to ensure teachers have 1:1 time with each child to discuss learning strategies and to address any gaps or slowing of progress.

 Barriers to educational achievement (for pupils eligible for PP, including high ability)

 In-school barriers include developmental and cognitive delay, particularly speech and language; behaviour and attention/listening; dyslexic and dyscalculia tendencies.
 External barriers include low levels of literacy support at home; minimal exposure to books and vocabulary within the home; punctuality/attendance; poor sleep routines; poor diets.